JumHorn/Sudoku/README.md

 ```

 # Versions
+V1.1
+* add guess to successfully solve variaty of conditions
+and the the step next the the above algoritm has not been implemented

 V1.0
 * an example showing above
 there are some kind of problems can not be solved with only directly find the answer based on the principles